fsodano/clminify/README.md

 clminify
 ========

-A PHP minifier and cacher for JS and CSS based on JsMin+ and CssMin by Fabricio Sodnao
+A PHP minifier and cacher for JS and CSS based on JsMin+ and CssMin by Fabricio Sodano

 I have no idea about licenses, so do whatever you want with it (even say you did it, if it makes you happy :P), but I believe you're restricted by everyone elses's license.